borgmatic-collective/borgmatic/docs/reference/configuration/runtime-directory.md

-One sign that this is happening is borgmatic erroring during cleanup with "No such file or directory" on the runtime directory path, indicating that borgmatic's runtime diectory is getting deleted out from under it.
+One sign that this is happening is borgmatic erroring during cleanup with "No such file or directory" on the runtime directory path, indicating that borgmatic's runtime directory is getting deleted out from under it.

 You can work around this by either excluding borgmatic's runtime directory from automatic systemd-tmpfiles management—or you can change borgmatic's runtime